Skip to content

 How compatible is mise with asdf?

 mise should be able to read/install any .tool-versions file used by asdf.
 Any asdf plugin should be usable in mise.
 The commands in mise are slightly different, such as mise install [email protected] vs asdf install node 20.0.0—this is done so multiple tools can be specified at once.
 However, asdf-style syntax is still supported: (mise install node 20.0.0).
 This is the case for most commands, though the help for the command may say that asdf-style syntax is supported.
+When in doubt, just try asdf syntax and see if it works—it probably does.

 How do I disable/force CLI color output?